kanishthaaaa/BasketPro/README.md

 # BasketPro🏀
 A one stop destination for all NBA enthusiasts.
-The BasketPro app is pretty simple and here I've practised the RESTful APIs.
+The BasketPro app is pretty simple and here I've practised the implementation of RESTful APIs.

 This is the welcome screen, I love to create very minimal UI for the applications.